patricksavalle/devops-project-template/content/optimization-method.md

 ## Kaizen

-Kaizen is a concept referring to business activities that continuously improve all functions and involve all employees from the CEO to the assembly line workers.
+Kaizen is a culture, referring to business activities that continuously improve all functions and involve all employees from the CEO to the assembly line workers.

 1. Good processes bring good results
 2. Go see for yourself to grasp the current situation